Edwin Ríos Player Props: Cubs vs. Rangers

-The Chicago Cubs and Edwin Rios, who went 0-for-3 last time in action, take on Nathan Eovaldi and the Texas Rangers at Wrigley Field, Friday at 2:20 PM ET.
+Edwin Rios is available when the Chicago Cubs battle Jon Gray and the Texas Rangers at Wrigley Field Sunday at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Reds.
+In his most recent action (on April 9 against the Reds) he went 0-for-3.

 Edwin Ríos Game Info & Props vs. the Rangers